Joe Vitt: Miami Dolphins and New York Jets

 After being fired by the Saints, son-in-law and Miami Dolphins head coach Adam Gase hired him as a consultant for the 2017 season.

 In February 2019, Vitt joined the New York Jets, where Gase had become the head coach.

+Denver Broncos

+On March 25, 2023, the Denver Broncos hired Vitt as a senior defensive assistant.

 Personal life

-Vitt is married to Linda and has two children.
-His son, Joe Vitt, Jr., is a scout for the Saints.
-His daughter, Jennifer, is married to Adam Gase, the former head coach of the Jets and Vitt's former boss.
+Vitt and his wife, Linda, have two children.
+His son, Joe Vitt Jr., is a scout for the Saints.
+His daughter, Jennifer, is married to Adam Gase, the former head coach of the New York Jets and Vitt's former boss.

+Vitt was nominated for the NFL's Salute to Service award in 2012 and 2013 for his volunteer work with wounded combat veterans.